artemoid-0/MixMate/README.md

 # Cocktail Recommendation System

 ## Description
-This project is a cocktail recommendation system built using the FastAPI framework, Pinecone vector database, and machine learning models like SentenceTransformer and OpenAI's GPT.
-The system recommends cocktails based on user queries and preferences stored in a Pinecone index.
-The user's likes and dislikes are processed to tailor recommendations, and the system leverages embeddings to match queries to relevant cocktails.
+This project is a cocktail recommendation system built using the FastAPI framework, PostgreSQL as the database, and OpenAI's GPT for processing user queries.
+The system recommends cocktails based on user preferences, stores liked and disliked cocktails, and allows users to interact with the system through a chat interface.

 ## Features
 - Recommends cocktails based on user preferences.
-- Stores user preferences (likes and dislikes) in Pinecone.
+- Stores user preferences (liked and disliked cocktails and ingredients) in a PostgreSQL database.
-- Uses a machine learning model (SentenceTransformer) to generate cocktail embeddings.
+- Uses OpenAI's GPT model to process user queries and generate recommendations.
 - Allows users to chat with the system to get cocktail suggestions.
+- Maintains a limited history of user interactions for better context-aware responses.

 ## Installation